amorphedstar/diophantinegame/notes.md

 Caddy provides a nice service that handles web certificates and direction of traffic to the site accessing either static or dynamic content.
 See [here](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).

+## HTML

+HTML elements allow one to structure a document in a way that makes sense both to humans and to machines.
+See [here](https://github.com/webprogramming260/.github/blob/main/profile/html/structure/structure.md).